MyCollege/sockjs-tornado/README.rst

 SockJS-tornado server
 =====================

+*Updated to support python 3 and python 2 in one codebase.*

 SockJS-tornado is a Python server side counterpart of `SockJS-client browser library <https://github.com/sockjs/sockjs-client>`_ running on top of `Tornado <http://tornadoweb.org>`_ framework.